JoAMoS/GraphoApp/README.md

 4. What to say (how to express) to the handwriting owner. - Art

 In the learning mode, the grapho app helps any individual learn about all possible handwriting formations using the index system.

 In analysis mode, the the grapho app shows users various formations and the user chooses which formations they see in the handwriting.
 On submitting they get a pdf report which shows formation title, image and what to say.

 This grapho app will not only promote graphology and increase number of people benefiting from handwriting analysis, but it will help serious graphologists conduct research, which will foster further growth in graphology.

-You are invited to contribute time if not money towards this effort.
+You are invited, to contribute time if not money towards this effort.